I. Market focus:

 III.
 Market Situation

-Gold traded at $1,302.10 (-0.18%).
-Gold prices fell slightly, on the back of partial profit-taking after yesterday's rally, lower demand for safe-haven assets, and the positive dynamics of the U.S. currency.
-The index, measuring the value of the U.S. dollar relative to a basket of six major currencies, rose 0.18 percent to 93.93.
-Since gold prices are tied to the dollar, a weaker dollar usually makes the precious metal cheaper for holders of foreign currencies.
+Gold traded at $1,223.70 (-0.31%).
+Gold prices fell moderately, continuing yesterday's trend, as the U.S. currency demonstrated growth.
+The index, measuring the value of the U.S. dollar relative to a basket of six major currencies, rose 0.26 percent to 95.20.
+Since gold prices are tied to the dollar, a stronger dollar makes the precious metal more expensive for holders of foreign currencies.

 IV.
 The most important scheduled events (time GMT 0)